TimeMagazineLabs/babynames/README.md

 	./index.js download

+###Total babies born each year

+There is also a file called `extra/totals.json` with data on the total number of babies born (or at least, those issued a SSN) each year, [per the SSA](http://www.ssa.gov/oact/babynames/numberUSbirths.html).
+This is useful because the totals are higher than the sum of each name in the name files, which don't include names that occur fewer than five times.

+If you want to re-download the data--maybe it's a new year or you suspect there has been a revision--just run `./scripts/total_births.json`, which will scrape the page on the SSA website and overwrite the file in the repo.

+###Baby names

 The Social Security Administration organizes the baby name data, somewhat inconveniently, as year-by-year text files named `yob[year].txt`.
 The above command extracts those files to a local directory named `data/` and then deletes the zip file it downloaded.
 If you want to keep that zip file for some reason, just pass `--cache` to the command.

 Once that's done, you can aggregate the data to a per-name basis and store it in a variety of formats:

 	./index.js store --format=json

 First, the script reads every file and stores the data on a per-name basis in memory.
 For each name, it records both the absolute number of babies with that name in a given year and the percentage of all babies of the same gender with that name.
-The denominator in that calculation is the gender-specific sum of all names for a given year, which will be lower than the actual number of children born in the United States, given that the data only counts names that appear at least five times.
+The denominator in that calculation is the gender-specific total number of babies [as reported on SSA.gov](http://www.ssa.gov/oact/babynames/numberUSbirths.html), NOT the calculated sum of all baby name frequencies (which will be lower than the actual number of children born in the United States, given that the data only counts names that appear at least five times).
 The years are stored as keys in an object for fast retrieval:

 	{
 	  "_id": "Lothar-M",